 What are the best online travel booking sites?

-- Tripadvisor has over 325 million users each month which it uses to influence online travel booking behavior
+- Tripadvisor has over 325 million users each month, which it uses to influence online travel bookings behavior.

-- 80% of Tripadvisor users, spend four weeks researching prior to making a purchase
+- 80% of Tripadvisor users spend four weeks researching before making a purchase.

-- Booking.com is officially the most used travel site across the world, with over 443 million active visitors each month
+- Booking.com is officially the most used travel site globally, with over 443 million active visitors each month.

-- 66.7% of travel bookings are made directly using the hotels own website
+- 66.7% of online travel bookings are made directly using the hotels’ own website.

-Travelers are becoming much more savvy when it comes to planning their travel online, with 51% of customers spending as little as one week researching travel online before booking.
-On average travel planning statistics show consumers spend more time researching their holiday which on average will cost £1,500 than they do their mortgage which is likely to be their biggest life purchase.
+Travelers are becoming much savvier when planning their travel online, with 51% of customers spending as little as one-week researching travel online before booking.
+On average, travel planning statistics show consumers spend more time researching their holiday, which will cost £1,500 than they do their mortgage, which is likely to be their biggest life purchase.

 How long do customers spend researching travel online before booking?

-- Beach holidays are 2.5 time more popular than taking a city break
+- Beach holidays are 2.5 times more popular than taking a city break.

-- Consumers spend on average 5 days researching their holiday, approximately six days on buying the right car, but only 3.6 days choosing a mortgage.
+- On average, consumers spend 5 days researching their holiday, approximately six days on buying the right car, but only 3.6 days choosing a mortgage.

-It’s hardly surprising that customers are taking a long time reaching a decision, as according to Travelmarket, they visit on average 38 websites prior to making a booking – that’s a lot of research!
+It’s hardly surprising that customers are taking a long time reaching a decision, as according to Travelmarket, they visit on average 38 websites before making a booking – that’s a lot of research!

-Travelers are now more aware of the impact that travel might have on the environment and travelling by air produces the biggest carbon footprint compared to other travel options.
-This has resulted in over half (55%) of travelers across the globe now trying to make sustainable travel choices where they can.
-The power of social media has definitely shaped travelers opinions in the last year.
+Research shows travelers are now more aware of the impact that travel might have on the environment.
+Traveling by air produces the biggest carbon footprint compared to other travel options.
+This has resulted in over half (55%) of travelers worldwide now trying to make sustainable travel choices where they can.
+The power of social media has definitely shaped the average traveler’s opinions in the last year.

-- 55% of global travelers are now try to make sustainable travel choices than they did a year ago
+- 55% of global travelers are now trying to make sustainable travel choices than they did a year ago.

 Travel companies should look to maximize their green credentials where possible, as 70% of travelers say they could be influenced to book accommodation if they knew it was eco-friendly.
-Making more of messages like going ‘plastic free’ or recycling could help hotels increase their online conversion.
+Making more messages like going ‘plastic-free’ or recycling could help hotels increase their online conversion.